ricardouriegas/notas-cuatri7/notes/ingles.unidad2.activities.md

 ## Listen to four people calling in to a radio program called confessions.
 Match the pictures with the confessions and correct the statements
 ![alt text](image-21.png)
 - b, 1.
 Roberts actions didnt affected his classmates badly for the rest of their lives
 - c, 2.
 Kevins daugther liked baseball.
-She supported the Yanke
+She supported the Yankee
 - a, 3.
 Jane burned her mouth tasting the diners in the restaraunt when she served the soup
 - d, 4.
 Maggie didnt tell the bus driver about the missing man when they got to Paris